-- Hosted the Healthy Brain Website Talking Circle to receive feedback and insight into user experience of our newly launched Brain Health website.
+- Hosted a Healthy Brain Website Talking Circle to receive feedback and insight into user experience of our recently launched Brain Health website.

-- Executive Director, Bill Benson provided a keynote for the New Mexico 43rd Annual Conference on Aging
+- Board President, Bill Benson provided a keynote for the New Mexico 43rd Annual Conference on Aging

 - Participated in Indian Country Echo Sessions.
-This will be a monthly series with sessions offered for Caregivers and Community staff and a second offering for healthcare clinicians from the I/T/U health system.
+This is a monthly series with sessions offered for Caregivers and Community staff and a second offering for healthcare clinicians from the I/T/U health system.
 To view past sessions or learn more about upcoming sessions click here.

 - Continued to work on our growing Native Brain Health Resource Library

-- Our CDC Foundation project team is hard at work on activities that are a great complement to our Brain Health Resource Center work.
+Our CDC Foundation project team is also hard at work on activities that are a great complement to our Brain Health Resource Center work.
 With support from the CDC Foundation, IA2 is working on a training plan that starts with